 Why BI relies on connectivity

-BI is designed to address and correct efficiency and cost-effective issues in a business.
+BI is designed to address and correct efficiency and cost-effective issues in business.
 For construction, this includes the trailer and the field as well as the office.
 But the problem with those outdoor locations is that they’re often in remote areas where finding a reliable connection is challenging.

 Some of the data you’ll want to collect from the field includes: